hextessellation/Face_mongodb_project/README.md

 FinanceManager.py and main.py are part of the web application with an attempt to build a user interface using fastapi and it's swagger UI templates.

+Use mongodb://localhost:27017/ to connect to MongoDB (replace 'MONGODB_URI' with this if needed) The swaggerUI implementation can be viewed at http://localhost:8000/docs after downloading FinanceManager.py and main.py, and running the file main.py

+Requirements:
+Python and MongoDB to be installed along with all the necessary modules